myshalynjefferson/NASA_Page/README.md

 # NASA_Page
-This is my Display Flex practice.
+This is my Display Flex exercise.